Frequently asked questions on Microsoft Q&A.

 How do I follow a tag?

 Following a tag allows you to get alerts on the tag related to a particular service.
-To follow a tag, click on Tags on the header, and hover the tag you want to follow.
-Click on the Follow button.
+To follow a tag, select Tags on the header, and hover the tag you want to follow.
+Select the Follow button.
+You can also follow tags from other pages by hovering on the tag and selecting on the Follow button.

-If you want to receive notifications when a question is posted on the tags you follow, click on your Avatar, and then Settings.
+If you want to receive notifications when a question is posted on the tags you follow, select your Avatar, and then Settings.
 Make sure you have an email for notifications.
-Then, on Q&A email notifications section, select Questions in tags you follow and click on Save.
-You can find more details on the Email notifications article.
+Then, on Q&A preferences section, select Receive email when a question is posted on a tag you follow and Follow questions with tags you're following and select Save.
+You can find more details in the Q&A preferences article.

 Can I create a new tag?